Chart Color Schemes

 Margaret River shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Margaret River is notably high, with 30.3% of residents aged 15+ having university qualifications, compared to 17.6% in the rest of WA and 18.0% in its SA4 region.
+Margaret River's residents aged 15+ have a higher proportion with university qualifications (30.3%) than the Rest of WA (17.6%) or the SA4 region (18.0%).
 Bachelor degrees are most common at 22.2%, followed by postgraduate qualifications (4.7%) and graduate diplomas (3.4%).
-Vocational credentials are also prevalent, with 40.0% of residents holding such qualifications - advanced diplomas comprise 13.0% and certificates make up 27.0%.
-Educational participation is high, with 30.8% of residents currently enrolled in formal education.
+Vocational credentials are also prevalent, with 40.0% of residents holding them, including advanced diplomas (13.0%) and certificates (27.0%).
+Educational participation is high in Margaret River, with 30.8% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education